Ares-Developers/Ares-docs/new/attacheffect.rst

   Whether the unit gains cloaking ability while the AttachEffect lasts.
 Defaults to :value:`no`.

+:tagdef:`[Section]AttachEffect.ForceDecloak=boolean`
+  Whether affected units will be forced to decloak when the AttachEffect gets applied (useful for non-damaging anim-based AttachEffects).
+Defaults to :value:`no`.

+:tagdef:`[Section]AttachEffect.DiscardOnEntry=boolean`
+  Whether the AttachEffect will be removed when the affected unit is removed from the map (entering a building or another unit).
+Defaults to :value:`no`.

 The following tags are valid on TechnoTypes only:

 :tagdef:`[TechnoType]AttachEffect.Delay=integer`
   Defines how many frames after the previous effect subsides the AttachEffect is recreated on the unit itself.
 Negative values do not renew the effect.
   Defaults to :value:`0` (immediately).

-:tagdef:`[TechnoType]AttachEffect.ForceDecloak=boolean`
-  Whether units will be forced to decloak when the AttachEffect gets applied (useful for non-damaging anim-based AttachEffects).
-Defaults to :value:`no`.

-:tagdef:`[TechnoType]AttachEffect.DiscardOnEntry=boolean`
-  Whether the AttachEffect will be removed when the unit is removed from the map (entering a building or another unit).
-Defaults to :value:`no`.

 The following tags are valid on Warheads only: